StudentForEternity/IP-address-tracker-app/README.md

 # IP-address-tracker-app
-An app built in React that lets you find any IP Address in the world on a map!
+An app built in React that lets you find any IP Address, and more, in the world on a map!

 Just type in your IP address and search!